 After a short train ride to Glasgow from Waverley Station, you’ll find yourself in the heart of this bustling city.
 Some of the top things to do in Glasgow won’t even cost you a penny.
 Whilst walking around the city, you’ll see famous monuments including the Duke of Wellington Statue donning that famous traffic cone on its head.
 Or visit the Botanic Gardens for free and wander along the trails and walkways.
 With 3,000 species of colourful flowers and plants to see.

 There are plenty of parks in Glasgow where you can relax with picnics or games.
 Linn Park is huge and has play areas, a golf course, waterfalls and quaint bridges over streams.
 There’s also James Hamilton Heritage Park with a large loch for swimming, kayaking and windsurfing.
 Stay on the water and take a scenic cruise on the Waverley Steamer from Glasgow to the seaside resort of Dunoon.
 Or, for a more exhilarating ride, take a trip along the River Clyde on a fast Powerboat Ride.

 Glasgow’s West End is home to gastronomic delights.
 And you’ll find plenty of bars and restaurants along Ashton Lane and Byres Road.
 For concerts and exhibitions, the SSE Hydro arena hosts world-class shows all year round.

 At Parliament House Hotel, our convenient location means you can enjoy the best of both of these fascinating Scottish cities.
-Whether you’re looking to explore Glasgow or Edinburgh, take a look at our special offers and book your stay today.
+Take a look at our guide to Edinburgh and Glasgow sayings before you visit, see our special offers and book your stay today.